 Scholarships can come from a school, community group, business, or the government.
 You may have heard of sports scholarships, but you don't have to have a specific talent to qualify for a scholarship.
 Many are based on location, race, ethnicity, life experience, or other characteristics.
 Visit CareerOneStop's Scholarship Search (you'll see the link under Resources, below).

 Work-study is on-campus employment offered through the school.
 It helps you earn money to pay for your education.
-Learn more about work-study jobs from the U.S. Department of Education’s Student Financial Aid Office.
+See the link under Resources, below.